 Instructions

 Step 1: (Photo 1 above).
-Whisk to combine the dry ingredients (flour, baking powder, baking soda, cinnamon, nutmeg, ginger and salt).
+Whisk to combine the dry ingredients.

 Step 2: (Photo 2 above).
 Mix together the wet ingredients.
 Whisk together the sugars and eggs.
 Stir in the vanilla and applesauce followed by the oil.